SiqingYu/SiqingYu/README.md

 > "Knowledge compounds when it is shared." — Tim O'Reilly

-- I mainly work on infrastructure drudgery.
+- My day job is around infrastructure drudgery.
 - My favorite OSS: Python, Linux and Kubernetes.
 - How to reach me: emails are welcomed.